azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 # Auto bug logging
 ## Overview

-The auto bug logging feature facilitates user to identify and keep  track of security control failures in your ADO resources.
-Whenever a control failure is surfaced by the ADO Security Scanner, a bug will be logged in your ADO work items that would contain all the relevant details and remediation steps.
+The auto bug logging feature facilitates user to identify and keep  track of security control failures in ADO resources.
+Whenever a control failure is surfaced by the ADO Security Scanner, a bug will be logged in the ADO work items that would contain all the relevant details and remediation steps.
 The bug is assigned to the most relevant user (admin/creator/last known consumer) for the resource.

 Duplicate bugs are not logged again and are available in the summary as "active" bugs.
 Upon the completion of all control scans, all passing controls whose bugs had been logged previously are closed automatically as well.

 ## Starting bug logging

-To leverage the bug logging feature following are the scan parameters you need to include along with any security scan command.
+To leverage the bug logging feature, following are the scan parameters that need to be include along with any security scan command.
 | Param Name | Purpose | Required?| Possible Values|
 |--|--|--|--|
 |  AutoBugLog|To enable bug logging and identify which subset of control failures are to be logged as bugs  | TRUE| All, BaselineControls, PreviewBaselineControls|